javierbyte/clashjs/README.md

 ## Introduction.
 Games and coding are fun!
 I want to make a game where we can confront AI vs AI.

 The game is simple: we will put all the players in a battle arena, and then make them fight to death.
 We will put a coin in the arena, and the players should try to collect it.
-The last player alive, or the first to collect 10 coins, wins!
+The last player alive wins!

 ### Game characteristics.
 * Every player will have a position and direction on the grid.
 A player can not go over the grid limits, and can only face north, west, south or east.
 * The game will be turn based.
 Every turn we will excecute the AI of every player passing as arguments:
   * The current position and direction of the player.
   * The position of all other players.
-  * The position of the coins.
+  * The position of the ammo.
   * A environment configuration option with:
     * Grid size.
 * Every turn a player must execute some of the following actions: